sveltejs/sites/sites/svelte.dev/content/blog/2023-03-09-zero-config-type-safety.md

 For the future we want to look into making even more areas of SvelteKit type-safe — links for example, be it in your HTML or through programmatically calling `goto`.

 TypeScript is eating the JavaScript world — and we're here for it!
-We care deeply about first class type safety in SvelteKit, and we provide you the the tools to make the experience as smooth as possible — one that also scales beautifully to larger Svelte code bases — regardless of whether you use TypeScript or typed JavaScript through JSDoc.
+We care deeply about first class type safety in SvelteKit, and we provide you the tools to make the experience as smooth as possible — one that also scales beautifully to larger Svelte code bases — regardless of whether you use TypeScript or typed JavaScript through JSDoc.